hgld/utba/content/mentoring.md

 .The mentor program endeavours to match all mentees based on availability of mentors.

+Please read our  guidelines for the roles and responsibilities of mentors and mentees before you  apply.

 Apply to [become a mentor](https://airtable.com/shrErUWXsAe0pCZUM)

 Mentees contact the mentor directly.

 Mentorship Program cost: